-Projet Montréal leader Luc Ferrandez won't run for the leadership of the city's official opposition party, he announced on Sunday.
+Projet Montréal's Luc Ferrandez won't run for the leadership of the city's Official Opposition, he announced on Sunday.

-In long speech at his party's general meeting, interim leader Ferrandez said he won't be running for permanent leadership but he will stay with the party.
+In long speech at his party's general meeting, the interim leader said he won't seek the permanent leadership positon but he will stay with the party.

 Projet Montréal could hold its leadership race as soon as this fall.
 The next election for city mayor will be in 2017.

 Ferrandez said the controversy around some of his Plateau-Mont-Royal policies would only work in Coderre's favour.

 "His eternal argument is to show me as the radical and someone people should be scared of.
 I'm going to take that card out of his game," he said.